Conic Formulations of Transport Metrics for Unbalanced Measure Networks and Hypernetworks: Properties of the conic Gromov-Wasserstein Distance

 This concept was introduced by De Giorgi and Franzoni in 1970’s to study limits of variational problems \cite{De_Giorgi}; we refer to \cite{Braides_2002,Dal_Maso} for comprehensive introductions to $\Gamma$-convergence.
 Rather than requiring pointwise or uniform convergence, $\Gamma$-convergence ensures that the limiting behavior of minimizers is preserved: any sequence of approximate minimizers of the original functionals will converge (under suitable compactness conditions) to a minimizer of the limiting functional.

-The main theorem for this subsection treats variational convergence of the CGW cost functional.
+The main theorem for this subsection treats variational convergence of the CGW cost functional (see Figure \ref{fig:matching}).
 Its statement requires some additional definitions and notation.
 For measure networks $\mathcal{N}_X$ and $\mathcal{N}_Y$, consider the augmented functional

 where $\mathbf{H}_\delta$ is as in \eqref{eqn:H_delta}.
 We note that, applying Lemma \ref{lem:CGW_loss_formula}, this functional can be conveniently rewritten as